 - 1 stick unsalted butter softened to room temperature

 - 3/4 cup packed light or dark brown sugar

 - 2 cups mashed bananas 3 to 4 large ripe bananas

 - 1 tsp pure vanilla extract

 - Adjust the oven rack to the middle position and preheat the oven to 350°F. Grease or coat with nonstick spray a 9×5-inch loaf pan.

-- Whisk the flour, baking powder, and cinnamon together in a large bowl.
+- Whisk the flour, baking powder, cinnamon and nutmeg together in a large bowl.

 - Pour and scrape batter into the prepared baking pan and bake for 60-65 minutes.
 Cover the bread with aluminum foil after 30 minutes to help prevent the top from getting too brown.
 A toothpick inserted in the center of the loaf will come out clean when the bread is done.
 Remove from the oven and allow pan to cool and then place the bread to cool completely on a wire rack.

 - Wrap tightly in plastic wrap and store banana bread at room temperature for 2 days or in the refrigerator for up to 1 week.